The SLL receives user-submitted information from web forms for the following purposes:

 When a member of the public requests to be added to the SLL's mailing list, we store their name and e-mail address for future mailings.
 Upon a patron's request, we delete this information from our servers.

 State agencies may not sell or release the e-mail addresses of most members of the public that have been provided to communicate electronically with a government body without the affirmative consent of the affected member of the public.
 Exemptions to this confidentiality may be reviewed at section 552.137 of the Texas Government Code.
-Personally identifiable information contained in a question or comment sent to SLL in an e-mail message or submitted in an online form is only used by SLL to respond to the request and to analyze trends.
-SLL may redirect the message to another government agency or government employee who is in a better position to answer the question.
+Personally identifiable information contained in a question or comment sent to the SLL in an e-mail or submitted in an online form is only used by the SLL to respond to the request and to analyze trends.
+The SLL may redirect the message to another government agency or government employee who is in a better position to answer the question.

 Site Use Analysis

 The SLL uses Google Analytics to track statistical information about website visitors.
 No personally identifiable information is collected through Google Analytics.
 The statistical information obtained through Google Analytics helps us monitor and analyze usage trends so that we can better design our public website.
 We do not use the usage statistics obtained through Google Analytics for any other purpose.
 For more information, see the data sharing and privacy policies of the Google Analytics tool.

 The SLL uses multiple web servers to delivery library services.
 Our servers are maintained by the Office of Court Administration and other third parties.
 OCA site policies govern the information collected by their servers.

 The SLL collects patron information in order to facilitate remote access to our electronic databases using EZProxy.
 The EZProxy server log is the only server log directly accessible by the SLL.